Who, why, what?

 Why subscribe?

 It’s by no means compulsory, but it is free, and will remain so.
-By subscribing you get full access to the newsletter and website.
-Never miss an update or new article.
-Every new edition of the newsletter goes directly to your inbox.
+By subscribing you will never miss an update or new article.
+Every new edition goes directly to your inbox, usually late morning on a Sunday.
 It’s safe too - this isn’t one of those social media sites (you know who) who gather and sell your personal data.
 Privacy is baked in and you can check out at any time.

 If you know someone who might also be interested by these articles, please draw it to their attention - that would be nice, and thank you in advance.